tobgu/qframe/README.md

 ## Contribute
 Want to contribute?
 Great!
 Open an issue on Github and let the discussions begin!
 Below are some instructions for working with the QFrame repo.

+### Ideas for further work
+Below are some ideas of areas where contributions would be welcome.

+* Support for more input and output formats.
+* Support for additional column formats.
+* Support for using the [Arrow](https://github.com/apache/arrow) format for columns.
+* General CPU and memory optimizations.
+* Improve documentation.
+* More analytical functionality.
+* Dataset joins.
+* Improved interoperability with other libraries in the Go data science eco system.

 ### Install dependencies
 `make dev-deps`